What's Hot

 Facebook Twitter LinkedIn Pinterest Email

-A historian came up with six laws, three decades ago to describe society’s discomfort with technology’s power and pervasiveness.
+A historian devised six laws three decades ago to describe society’s discomfort with Technology’s power and pervasiveness.

 These principles and their originator, Melvin Kranzberg, a professor of Working in technology history at Georgia Institute of Technology who died in 1995, are probably unknown to you.

-However, most of today’s innovators who are creating the services and products that have lifted society, have never heard of them.
+However, most of today’s innovators creating the services and products that have lifted society have never heard of them.

-The text should serve as a foundation for all persons who make things, similar to a Golden rule.
+The text should serve as a foundation for everyone who makes things, similar to a Golden rule.

 1. ‘Technology is neither good nor harmful; it is neither neutral’: